 The next step was to figure out how many frames I needed.
 I measured the space, determined the width of the frame and how many inches I wanted in between, which I was thinking 4 inches at first.
 I knew I wanted two rows like my inspiration photo so I bought 10 frames.

-Once I got the frames home I cut out packing paper the same size of the frames and taped it up to the wall to make sure I liked the look.
+Once I got the frames home I cut out packing paper the same size as the frames and taped it up to the wall to make sure I liked the look.
 And I didn’t like it at all.

 (Sorry, I was watching tv while working on this project. #keepingitreal)